Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Results

+It is important to highlight that in our computations of the BAO tension, we are taking a Gaussian approximation for the predictions and the $(\Omega_m, H_0 \, r_d)$ parameters.
+This assumption is accurate for $\Lambda$CDM, the $f(Q)$, and the $f(Q)+\Lambda$ models due to their limited flexibility, especially when model parameters are constrained using all non-BAO datasets rather than just the CMB.
+However, for the more flexible phenomenological models where the model parameters are more difficult to constrain, non-Gaussianity might slightly reduce the accuracy of the tension metrics.
+Even so, we expect the MDPS tension to give a good indication of whether a model could have predicted the BAO data on the basis of other datasets, mimicking the scientific method of checking if \emph{a priori} predictions are confirmed by subsequent observations.

-As we can see in table \ref{tab:ResultsfQ} and figure \ref{fig:f_Q_contours}, all the modified $f(Q)$ models are capable of solving (or at least significantly ameliorating) the Hubble tension by giving high values for $H_0$ of around 72 km/s/Mpc.
+As we can see in Table~\ref{tab:ResultsfQ} and Figure~\ref{fig:f_Q_contours}, all the modified $f(Q)$ models are capable of solving -- or at least significantly ameliorating -- the Hubble tension by giving high values for $H_0$ of around 72 km/s/Mpc, or even 74 km/s/Mpc for the Log model.
 However, when the cosmological constant is added, the fit to the local $H_0$ measurements worsens, going below 72 km/s/Mpc in all cases.
-Moreover, the $f(Q)$ models have a lower $\Omega_m$ to compensate for the higher $H_0$ and still match the \emph{Planck} 2018 constraints.
-The effect of adding the cosmological constant is to lower $H_0$ and increase $\Omega_m$.
-The phenomenological models also resolve the Hubble tension, having $H_0$ around 74 km/s/Mpc.
-Interestingly, $\Omega_m$ is higher for these models (Table \ref{tab:ResultsPhen} and Figure \ref{fig:phen_contours}).
-The contours for the phenomenological model with $k$ free are highly non-Gaussian, but the joint constraints on $B, z_1, k$ are only mildly degenerate, indicating that the data is able to constrain the parameters individually.
-This is especially true when $k$ is held fixed.
-The jaggedness of the contours with free $k$ seems not to be caused by a convergence issue -- we repeated the analysis with triple the number of live points, but this does not make the contours smooth.
-The number of effective samples was already $>3000$.
+Since this preference cannot be driven by the high local $H_0$ measurements (section~\ref{sec:H0_estimates}), it most likely comes from the BAO, an issue we will return to.
+The phenomenological models also resolve the Hubble tension, having $H_0 \approx 74$~km/s/Mpc.
+Interestingly, $\Omega_m$ is higher for these models (Table~\ref{tab:ResultsPhen} and Figure~\ref{fig:phen_contours}).

-In Figure \ref{fig:a_dot}, we can see that all models have $\dot{a}$ curves above $\Lambda$CDM at low redshift but below $\Lambda$CDM at higher redshift.
-This transition occurs at a considerably lower redshift for the phenomenological models.
-The $f(Q)$ models depart considerably from $\Lambda$CDM, but they converge to $\Lambda$CDM at high redshift.
-The $f(Q) + \Lambda$ models show a similar behaviour to each other and are closer to $\Lambda$CDM than the models not assisted by a cosmological constant.
+In Figure~\ref{fig:a_dot}, we can see that all models have $\dot{a}(z)$ curves above $\Lambda$CDM at low redshift but below $\Lambda$CDM at higher redshift.
+This is entirely expected for models that aim to solve the Hubble tension without much altering the comoving distance to recombination.
+The transition occurs at a considerably lower redshift for the phenomenological models.
+The $f(Q)$ and Phen models depart considerably from $\Lambda$CDM at low $z$, but they converge to $\Lambda$CDM at high $z$.
+The deviations are milder in the $f(Q)+\Lambda$ models, limiting their ability to solve the Hubble tension.